cppmyk/layerzero-bridger/README.md

 ## Features
 - Support for all popular EVM networks - Ethereum, Arbitrum, Optimism, Polygon, Fantom, Avalance, BSC
-- Scanning of networks for stabelcoins on balance
+- Scanning of networks for stablecoins on balance
 - Bridge via Stargate
 - Complete randomization of paths and timings.
 No patterns
 - Simultaneous operation of multiple accounts in different threads